briward/raptor/README.md

 Errors thrown in middleware are picked up and added to the `Context` object, allowing you to catch and handle them in a final middleware callback.
 As with standard middleware responses, content types and HTTP status codes are automatically assigned, but you can override them if needed.

 > [!NOTE]
-> By default, the system will automatically catch errors for you so you don't have to.
-You can change this using the optional kernel options.
-See "Disable automatic catching of errors".
+> By default, the system automatically catches errors for you.
+If you wish to change this behaviour, you can adjust the settings in the optional Kernel options.
+For more information, refer to 'Disable Automatic Error Catching'.

 ```ts
 import { type Context, NotFound } from "jsr:@raptor/framework";